nealmick/bb/README.md

 # Data and Models:
 The project is divided into two main components: data and models.
 * Data: We pride ourselves on having one of the most comprehensive datasets available.
 Overall we capture short term high frequency momentum data as-well as long term seasonal averages.
 This approach creates holistic information at all frequencies, and allows us to map game scores to input data efficiently.
 * Models: The platform includes our model training dashboard, model slots, data feature settings, and RLHF retraining. it's important to note that our system does not guarantee model accuracy.
-Our models generally do outperform random chance significantly, but understanding and using them effectively is crucial.
+Our models generally do outperform random chance, but understanding and using them effectively is crucial.

 <img  src="https://i.imgur.com/KIzXqh6.png"  width="600"  height="400"  />